cran-task-views/MissingData/MissingData.md

     and thus for missing data in SNP values.\
     Finally, `r pkg("FILEST")` is used to simulate SNP datasets with outlying individuals and missing values.
--   *Phylogeny*: Imputation of missing phylogeny data is implemented in `r pkg("Rphylopars")` with different evolutionary models.
+-   *Phylogeny*: Imputation of missing data for phylogeny is implemented in `r pkg("Rphylopars")` with different evolutionary models.
 Simulation of incomplete phylogeny can be performed with `r pkg("TreeSim")`.
 -   *Genomics*: Imputation for dropout events (i.e., under-sampling of mRNA